AudreyLL88/MS3__Sante/README.md

     - The user's location,
     - The user's level.
 * The passwords  are hashed and protected using the import "generate_password_hash, check_password_hash" from werkzeug security.
-* As Santé! is promoting alcohol beverages, the user must confirm that he/she/is over 18.
+* All that data is stored in the collection "users" on MongoDB Atlas database.

 **Log In**